dougmacklin/generator-foundation-browserify/README.md

 Improve your workflow by harnessing the power of [Browserify](http://browserify.org/) with your [Foundation](http://foundation.zurb.com/) projects!

 Head to the [Quick Start Guide](#quick-start) if you're ready to go.
-If you're not sure why you should be using this generator, or aren't familiar with some of the tools it offers, check out the [Wiki](https://github.com/dougmacklin/generator-foundation-browserify/wiki).
+If you're not sure why you should be using this generator, or aren't familiar with some of the tools it offers, check out the [Generator Overview Wiki](https://github.com/dougmacklin/generator-foundation-browserify/wiki/Generator-Overview).

 ## This Generator Comes With